GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 //   labeledge("C", "D", [$c$])
 // })))

 It represents a high dimensional tensor with a compact 1-dimensional tensor network.
+Let us denote the lateral bond dimension (usually referred as the virtual bond dimension) as $chi$, then the storage complexity is $O(d chi^2 L)$ where $d$ is the number of physical dimensions and $L$ is the length of the chain.
+The compression ratio is $O(d^L / (chi^2 L))$.

 Researchers like this 1D representation due to the following nice properties:
 1. The inner product is easy to compute.
   #figure(canvas({
   import draw: *